peter-fh/tutoring-ai/prompt/course/MATH_203.md

 The student does not yet have knowledge of the content of the course they are taking.
 They are seeking help regarding one of these concepts.

+### Exponentials and Logarithms

+ - Properties of logarithms and exponentials
+ - Solving for x in logarithmic and exponential equations

 ### Functions

  - Domain